We use cookies on this site to enhance your experience.

 If you require emergency food support, contact the Dean of Students’ Office to learn more about Laurier’s emergency food support program.

-The Laurier Students’ Public Interest Research Group (LSPIRG) provides free groceries and essentials (e.g., hygiene items, cleaning products, school supplies) in Waterloo and Brantford to those of you who are experiencing food insecurity.
+The Laurier Students’ Public Interest Research Group (LSPIRG) provides free groceries and essentials (e.g., hygiene items, cleaning products, school supplies) to those of you who are experiencing food insecurity.

-For free household items, check out the Free Store in Waterloo and Brantford!
+For free household items, check out the Free Store on your campus!
 The Free Store is run by the Dean of Students’ Office, in partnership with the Sustainability Office, to both equip students with much-needed resources and reduce waste going to landfills.

-Located in the bottom of King Street Residence (on the Waterloo campus), the mini market offers a sliding scale market of various produce, grains and other food items.
-Take what you need, and pay what you can without any judgment or questioning.
+Located at the bottom of King Street Residence (on the Waterloo campus), the mini market offers a sliding scale market of various produce, grains and other food items.
+Take what you need, and pay what you can without any judgement or questioning.

 It’s also a good idea to scan weekly flyers for deals, use coupons when possible, and price-compare as much as you can to save money on your groceries.
 Some grocery stores offer a student discount (often 10%) on certain days of the week, as well.